Actiegen/collab-whiteboard-frontend/README.md

 # 🎨 Collab Whiteboard

 A real-time collaborative whiteboard application with chat, file sharing, and Google Authentication.
-Built with Next.js 14, TypeScript, Tailwind CSS, and integrated with Google Cloud services.
+Built with Next.js 15, TypeScript, Tailwind CSS, and a custom HTML5 Canvas whiteboard integrated with Google Cloud services.

 ---